netcup-community/community-tutorials/TEMPLATE.md

 MIT

 # Contributor's Certificate of Origin
-Contributor's Certificate of Origin By making a contribution to this project, I certify that:
+By making a contribution to this project, I certify that:

  1) The contribution was created in whole or in part by me and I have the right to submit it under the license indicated in the file; or